Rayji96/foundry-V5/README.md

 ## Credits

-Huge thanks to these folk for their contributions:
+Huge thanks to these folks for their contributions:

 * This sheet was initially based on the [boilerplate system] by @asacolips#1867
 * French localization started by @Lloyxide#6914